Relationship to Other Caltrans Efforts

 Capability Maturity Model Framework

-The Capability Maturity Model Framework is intended to improve the effectiveness of TSM&O applications and activities by assisting staff and management who are central players in statewide and regional TSMO agencies to understand all dimensions of TSMO and identify deficiencies.
-The CMM framework provides a structured focus on the six dimensions of capability, together with a facilitated self-assessment process in which participants evaluate their current activities and arrangements according to criteria from the CMM framework defining levels of capability.
-The current challenges and problems identified by workshop participants are used to identify actions needed to improve capability and are subsequently embodied in an implementation plan to improve the effectiveness of TSM&O.
+The Capability Maturity Model (CMM) Framework is intended to improve the effectiveness of Transportation System Management and Operations (TSMO) applications and activities by assisting staff and management who are central players in statewide and regional TSMO agencies to understand all dimensions of TSMO and identify deficiencies.
+The CMM framework provides a structured focus on the six dimensions of capability, together with a facilitated self-assessment process or workshop at which participants evaluate their current TSMO-related activities using criteria from the CMM framework that define capability levels.
+The current challenges and low capability levels identified by workshop participants are used to identify actions needed to improve capability and are subsequently embodied in an implementation plan to improve an agency's ability to implement TSMO.

 Transportation System Management and Operations